ShaguftaPathan/Python-RFM_Customer_Segmentation/README.md

-A practical customer segmentation project using Recency, Frequency, Monetary (RFM) analysis and unsupervised machine learning (K-Means) to help businesses understand their customer base and design better marketing strategies.
+A practical customer segmentation project using Recency, Frequency, Monetary (RFM) analysis and unsupervised machine learning (K-Means) to help e-commerce businesses understand their customer base and design better marketing strategies.

 # Motivation
 Businesses often struggle to differentiate between loyal, high-value customers and one-time buyers.
 A generic marketing approach results in wasted budget and lost opportunities.
 The goal of this project was to: